BgeeDB/Wikidata_BgeeDB-bot/README.md

 For example, see the statement "expressed in" at BRAF gene wikidata page: https://www.wikidata.org/wiki/Q17853226.

 Note that at most 10 "expression in" statements are included per gene page.
-The 10 exclusive UBERON anatomic entities (terms prefixed with UBERON: ) where the gene is expressed.
+The 10 exclusive UBERON anatomic entities (terms prefixed with UBERON and CL) where the gene is expressed.

 ### Editing and generating configuration file
 The [properties.template](properties.template) contains all variables needed to be set up for running this bot.